NotAC0W/gdb-switch-stacks/README.md

 # Test case description
 The program jumping\_stacks calls setup() which allocates space for a new stack on the heap, prepares it and jumps to the new stack with a function to execute.
-This function calls two additional functions and then encounters a fabricated crash.
+This function calls a function that calls another and then encounters a fabricated crash in this last function.

 Loading backtracing\_stacks.py into gdb adds the command 'bts' which prints the bt for both stacks invoked from the point of the fabricated crash.